isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution72.md

 ---
-title: Mobile Computer (Warehouse application)
+title: Mobile Computer transforms paper-based data recording and manually inventory counting into automate electronic data capture and transmission.
+Integrated with barcode scanner, RFID reader and wireless connectivity, the mobile computer improve productivity when warehouse workers manage goods.
+Solution is highly recommended to be able to integrate with applicant existing inventory or warehouse management system.
+Grant support 80% of cost of equipment, up to $24,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution72
 ---

 ### Description

-Mobile Computer transforms paper-based data recording and manually inventory counting into automate electronic data capture and transmission.
-Integrated with barcode scanner, RFID reader and wireless connectivity, the mobile computer improve productivity when warehouse workers manage goods.

-Solution is highly recommended to be able to integrate with applicant existing inventory or warehouse management system.

-Grant support: 80% of cost of equipment, up to $24,000 grant

 ### Details of Solution